Benson-D/foodie-love-backend/README.md

 - `cd` into the project directory
 - `pnpm install` to install the dependencies needed for the application
-- Sets a pre commit hook for prettier to be used after every git add
+- Sets a pre commit hook for prettier to be used after every git commit

 ```console
 pnpm install